warnov/CodeLabs-WebDev/Module1-IntroToAspNetCore/README.md

 1. Open the **Startup.cs** file.
 In this class you'll find the **Configure** method which is used to wire up your Web site's configuration.

 	> **Note:** ASP.NET Core 1.0 assumes that no frameworks are being used unless you explicitly configure it in the **Configure** method.
 This enables you to have full control over the HTTP pipeline.
+All services, including MVC, are configured as middleware.
+You'll learn more about middleware in Module 2.

 	![The Configure method](Images/configure-method.png?raw=true "The Configure method")